5argon/Minefield/README.md

 - You will not ever be setting which scene is an active scene because you always have 1 scene.
 And `Minefield` assumes the active scene is the one you are testing and cleanly destroy everything in between tests.
 It is difficult to clean up a scene in-between test fast (and truly cleanly) if there is no guidelines about this.
 - All scenes must be able to pass a test by just loading it without touching anything else and wait for a bit.
 With this design you are able to make a "lazy man's test" by just try loading each individual scene.
 Some design that prevents this is a scene which require other scenes to function, which if you followed the guideline such scene doesn't exist.
 - In normal development, it must be possible to press play mode on any scene and start playing from that scene, no matter how "wrong" that may felt to you regarding to game's status on starting that scene.
 For example, if the final boss room is a scene, you should be able to start from that scene even if the character will be at level 1.
 It is more important to make sure that it is not an error.
 The "state" of the scene will instead be controlled by a `static` variable, more in the next topic.
+- Because a scene represent a "screen", in place like Firebase Analytics current screen parameter you can easily refer to the current active scene.
+If you compose your game from multiple scenes it is not possible without manual work to label each "screen".

 ### A `static` variable to influence the entire scene